-In the office, I’ve gotten into the groove of using electronic planners again and enjoying them.
-Briefly, here is how I use 3 electronic planning programs:
+Thanks to working on the Zero Waste Project, I’ve gotten into the groove of using electronic planners again and enjoying them.
+Briefly, here is how I use 4 electronic planning programs:

 - Toodledo – This keeps my repeating daily list of reminders for my home, and eventually I will put my zone cleaning lists into this program.
 If I need to, I can email a task to Toodledo complete with information for categorizing the task.

 - Springpad– This program, available online like Toodleo, has worked reasonably well for my meal planning, recipes, and projects.
 One drawback to the program is the lack of an option to repeat tasks on a regular basis.